briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     premises at which it sells instant bingo tickets or cards;

     14. _(14)_ Possess a deal of instant bingo tickets or cards that was not purchased from a distributor licensed under Ohio R.C.
-2915.081 as reflected on an invoice issued by the distributor that contains all of the information required by Section 517.11(f);
+[2915.081][ORC Section 2915.081] as reflected on an invoice issued by the distributor that contains all of the information required by Section 517.11(f);

     15. _(15)_ Fail, once it opens a deal of instant bingo tickets or cards, to continue to sell the tickets or cards in that deal until the tickets or cards with the top two highest tiers of prizes in that deal are sold;

     16. _(16)_ Possess bingo supplies that were not obtained in accordance with Ohio R.C.
-2915.01 to 2915.13.
+[2915.01][ORC Section 2915.01] to 2915.13.

 2. _(b)_ A charitable organization may purchase, lease, or use instant bingo ticket dispensers to sell instant bingo tickets or cards.

 3. _(c)_ Whoever violates subsection (a) of this section or a rule adopted under Ohio R.C.
-2915.091(C) is guilty of illegal instant bingo conduct.
+[2915.091(C)][ORC Section 2915.091] is guilty of illegal instant bingo conduct.
 Except as otherwise provided in this subsection, illegal instant bingo conduct is a misdemeanor of the first degree.
 If the offender previously has been convicted of a violation of subsection (a) of this section or of such a rule, illegal instant bingo conduct is a felony and shall be prosecuted under appropriate State law.\
 (ORC 2915.091)

 ## 517.08   Raffles